Download

 Jumping levels too fast.
 Attempting AMC 10 problems without solid AMC 8 foundations is demoralizing and inefficient.
 Confirm your Stage 2 readiness before moving to Stage 3.

 No weekly schedule.
-“I’ll study when I have time” reliably means you won’t study enough.
+“I will study when I have time” reliably means you will not study enough.
 Three structured sessions per week beat seven unplanned ones.

 Using too many resources at once.
 Pick one primary resource per topic and go deep.
 Switching between five platforms creates an illusion of variety without building depth.
+This applies to online math olympiad preparation just as much as offline study.

-👉 difference between math olympiad and kangaroo math
+See also: how to get better at solving math olympiad questions and difference between math olympiad and kangaroo math

 A Realistic Timeline — How Long Will This Take?